cnizzardini/gov-info/README.md

         ...
 ```

-Retrieve a specific packages in a collection.
+Retrieve a specific package in a collection.

 ```php
 $requestor->setStrCollectionCode('BILLS')->setObjStartDate(new \DateTime('2018-01-01 12:00:00'))